-Now that I’ve had many opportunities to work with student teachers from the cooperating teacher standpoint, I’d love to share a dozen must-do’s.
+Now that I’ve had opportunities to work with student teachers from the cooperating teacher standpoint and various other roles, I’d love to share a dozen must-do’s.
 If you’re a student teacher or a soon-to-be, please consider.
-If you’re a cooperating teacher, please share!
+If you’re a supporter of student teachers, please share!

 - Get Snappy: Snap pictures endlessly!
 Document, document, document your work.
-Take photos of everything you see, do, and learn for later reference.
+Take photos of everything you see, do, and learn for later reference (but not for posting unless given permission).

-- Build a Network: Do you have a way of communicating/collaborating with your fellow classmates?
-Try using Twitter, Google Hangouts, Skype, Adobe Connect, etc. There is real power in connectivity with peers.
+- Build a Network: Do you have a way of communicating/collaborating with your fellow classmates face-to-face or virtually?
+There is real power in connectivity with peers.

 - Initiate and Innovate: Show interest.
 Volunteer to do more than what is assigned to you.
 Share your ideas.
 Be bold!
 This is your chance to put your learning to the test.

 - Social Media Sweep: You become a role model the day you step foot into the classroom.
 Be sure to clean up your social media pages if you haven’t already.
-If it’s not something you’d want your students, their parents, your colleagues, or your employer to see, get rid it!
+If it’s not something you’d want your students, their parents, your colleagues, or your employer seeing, get rid of it!

 - To Observe or Be Observed: Do both!
 Be gracious to those who allow you to visit and elicit/reflect upon the feedback you’re provided when others visit you.

-- Quality over Cutesy: Student teachers have the tendency to get wrapped up in the ‘look’ of the lesson.
-Think more about creating authentic, dynamic activities that hit your learning targets and less about how ‘pinnable’ it might be.
+- Quality over Cutesy: Student teachers have the tendency to get wrapped up in the look of the lesson.
+Think more about creating authentic, dynamic activities that hit your learning targets and less about how pinnable it may be.

 - Leave on a Good Note: At the close of your experience, show gratitude to your cooperating teacher and all those who provided you support.
 A small gift or a thoughtful, handwritten note may go a long way.